postvitoria/real-time-chat/README.md

 A simple chat, with advanced features such as adding contacts, groups, sending messages and much more.
-Made with nodejs and native javascript
+Made with nodejs and native javascript.
+This app can be built with electron to desktop app.

 <html>